yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   **Behavior**:
   - If both are `NULL`, the script analyzes the full available Query Store history in each database.
   - If provided, the script filters Query Store runtime stats intervals to those that overlap the specified window.

-  **Important note (engine-version nuance)**:
+> [!IMPORTANT]
-  Some SQL Server versions expose limited interval end-time metadata in Query Store.
+> Some SQL Server versions expose limited interval end-time metadata in Query Store.
 In those cases, the script may fall back to using the maximum observed `start_time` for interval bounding, and it will flag this via `INTERVAL_END_FALLBACK`.
 This does not invalidate results, but it can slightly reduce temporal precision when slicing narrow windows.

 > [!TIP]
 > - Use the widest reasonable window that cleanly maps to your replay period.